svsticky/constipated-koala/config/deployment/README.md

 Now run `sudo service unicorn start`, congratulations you are running a rails application! :)

 One final action should be performed, adding at least one admin.
-This can be done by a rake task; `bundle exec rake 'admin:create["martijn@svsticky.nl","sticky123"]'` and goto the url displayed or mailed if you set mailgun correctly!
+This can be done by a rake task; `bundle exec rake "admin:create[martijn@svsticky.nl, sticky123]"` and goto the url displayed or mailed if you set mailgun correctly!

 ### A note on databases
 There used to be a section here telling you to be a bit fearful of running the